 Expensive Cookware Option

 One of the main drawbacks of this type of cookware is that it is expensive.
 Enamel coated cast iron cookware will at times cost three to four times more than plain cast iron cookware.
 However, keep in mind the many benefits it offers over non coated.
-A Staub Cocotte 13 quarts comes at a price tag of $530 while a Le Creuset Signature Enameled Cast-Iron Dutch Oven costs $329.95
+A Staub Cocotte 13 quarts is around 50% more expensive than the Le Creuset Signature Enameled Cast-Iron Dutch Oven at time of writing.

 Enamel Glaze Can be Toxic